atticus-lv/RenderNode/docs/NodeScripts.md

 <!-- div:right-panel -->

-> This node can work with 'smart scene manager' addon.
+> This node can work with 'smart scene manager' addon. <br>It can read the light studio information of it
 >
-> It can read the light studio information of it

 <!-- panels:end -->